luizbgomide/EclipsePhase2e-ptbr/src.clean_html/SUPP/02-CO/01/05-step-4-background-path.md

 <!-- CLEANED /div --><!-- CLEANED /div -->

-- **Bio**: Against the odds, you work your way up from the poverty of the underclasses.
+- **Bio:** Against the odds, you work your way up from the poverty of the underclasses.

 ---